Toucaan/toucaan.research/README.md

 2. Deterministic layouts using the absolute [--inch](https://github.com/bookiza/--inch) (optional).

-…should you need to design your web-app with 'app-like' precision that isn't possible with loose frameworks.
+…should you need to design your web-app with 'app-like' precision that isn't possible with traditional CSS frameworks.

-Toucaan is also careful about avoiding tribalistic-religious positions such as _not_ picking between CSS-grids or the flexbox.
-Use all you got, and whenever you like!
+Toucaan is also careful about avoiding tribalistic positions such as _not_ choosing between grids, floats or the flexbox.
+Use whatever you want, whenever you like!

+## Donate

 > I have written a book on the [thoughts and reasoning](https://bubblin.io/cover/the-toucaan-framework-by-marvin-danig) behind Toucaan.

-Buying the book helps me support the Toucaan CSS framework directly.
+Buying the book helps me support the Toucaan CSS framework directly, no donation is required.

 ## Getting Started